J. L. HUDSON, SEEDSMAN, BOX 337, LA HONDA, CALIFORNIA 94020-0337 USA

 lip.
 Hardy annual to 1 - 2 feet, with slender stems.
 California.
 Sow thinly in

 groups.
-Best in part shade Germinates in 1 - 2 weeks warm.
+Best in part shade Germinates in 1 - 2 weeks at cool temperatures.

 "The means are the end."—U. K. LeGuin.